thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 });
 ```

-You can also set the status code manually if you choose.
-Using the code
-from above, add a new route after your `'/vegetables'` route.
-We will
-use a wild card operator.
-This route must be placed _after_ all your
-other routes.

 Now, save the `serverExpress.js` file, terminate the existing server with `Ctrl + C`, and run it again with the `node` command.

 ```shell